 Joseph Smith Papers, Documents Volume 9, December 1841-April 1842 (Church Historian’s Press, 2019).
 With Alex Smith and Christian Heimburger.

-Terrible Revolution: Latter-day Saints and the American Apocalypse (Forthcoming, Oxford University Press, 2020)
+Terrible Revolution: Latter-day Saints and the American Apocalypse (Oxford University Press, 2020)

 “From the Book of Mormon to the Circle Seven Koran: Scriptures of American New Religions,” Religion Compass, 2019.